FrankQixiangGao/FrankQixiangGao/README.md

 - 🐻 I'm a Web Developer, Kaggler, and Wheel ReInventor
 - 🌱 I have a great interest in Computer Security and Natural Language Processing
 - 🍻 I'm looking to collaborate with other coders, business people or content creators
-- 🥅 2022 Goal: Get into Google Summer of Code 2022
+- 🥅 2022 Goal: Get a Full-time Intern at Summer